 Aroma Housewares 20 Cup Cooked (10 cup uncooked) Digital Rice Cooker

-Slice up the Pork Tenderloin into small pieces we made ours smaller as they cooked in the pan.
+Slice up the Pork Tenderloin into small pieces.
+We made ours smaller as they cooked in the pan.

 Scramble up your eggs in a bowl and start to cook in a pan.
-I do mine on low heat so they take longer to cook, but they also won’t burn as fast while you watch the meat and the rice.
+I do mine on low heat, so they take longer to cook, but they also won’t burn as fast while you watch the meat and the rice.

 Slice up your green onions.